Vicky-7875/Angular_Project_6/README.md

 ---

-Directive ---angular instruction for changing behaviour 1)components(directive with oew component)
+## Directive ---angular instruction for changing behaviour

+1)components(directive with oew component)
 --component

 2)structual(manipulating the dom element) ngIf,ngFor,ngSwitch

-3Attribute(change the look and behavior of the dom) ngStyle,ngClass
+3Attribute(change the appereace and behavior of the dom) ngStyle,ngClass

 ---